 Created in 1977, Wisconsin's Farmland Preservation Program is designed to identify and protect agricultural areas against unplanned development.
 The goals of the program are to preserve agricultural land and open spaces by promoting orderly land-use planning and development, to conserve soil and water, and to provide tax relief to farmers enrolled in the program.
-At the time Wisconsin was considered a national leader in terms of farmland preservation efforts.
-However, land use pressures and impacts have changed dramatically since that time.
-Unfortunately, the approach to farmland preservation had not by the beginning of the new century.
+At the time of the program's inception, Wisconsin was considered a national leader in farmland preservation efforts.
+However, land use pressures and impacts have changed dramatically since then.
+Unfortunately, the approach to farmland preservation had not changed by the beginning of the 21st century.

-Farmland Preservation today in Wisconsin is and needs to be different than what was envisioned 30 years ago.
+Farmland Preservation today in Wisconsin is, and needs to be, different than what was envisioned 30 years ago.
 Land prices have more than quadrupled, bank lending has tightened, and technology has changed.
-However, some of the same challenges remain for the agricultural producer: severe weather extremes, rising health care costs, fluctuating commodity prices, rising costs of fuel, fertilizers and herbicides, and difficulty in finding labor can all lead to difficulty in maintaining a competitive industries in today's market.
+However, some of the same challenges remain for the agricultural producer: severe weather extremes; rising health care costs; fluctuating commodity prices; rising costs of fuel, fertilizers and herbicides; and difficulty finding labor can all lead to difficulty in maintaining a competitive industry in today's market.

 BACKGROUND INFORMATION & RESOURCES